Russell King (fraudster): Notts County F.C. acquisition and resale

+King used the pseudonym "L. Voldemort", after the Harry Potter character Lord Voldemort, and later claimed that he could not have been involved because the name Russell King did not appear in any documents.
+Notts County did not receive the promised funds and was unable to pay its bills.
+It was resold for a small sum that December five months after the purchase, with debts of £7 million.

-Sauber
+BMW Sauber attempted acquisition

-In 2009, Formula One team Sauber, seeking new investment, encountered Qadbak Investments.
-The deal collapsed when it was revealed that King was behind the company.
+In September 2009, Formula One team BMW Sauber, seeking new investment, announced it was considering a sale to Qadbak Investments.
+The deal collapsed in November after it was revealed that King was behind the company, and the team was sold back to Sauber instead.

 Bahraini magazines

 From around 2013, King operated the Middle East edition of a magazine called Food and Travel using different aliases and claiming false statistics on the publication's circulation numbers.
 He also launched a magazine called FT Business Arabia, falsely claiming it to be the Middle East version of the Financial Times in order to obtain millions of dollars in advertising revenue.
 He also benefited from barter deals with top hospitality groups and luxury retail brands in the UAE.

 2018 fraud and larceny charges

 In 2018, King was extradited from Bahrain to Jersey, and on 27 July 2018, King was charged in the Jersey Royal Court with 25 counts of fraud and larceny that occurred while he was living in Jersey in 2008.
 These include allegedly selling the Belgravia Financial Services Group in a fraudulent manner, as well as falsification of accounts.
 Crown Advocate Matthew Jowitt stated "It is alleged the misappropriation is something in the order of £16 million."
 On 7 August 2018, it was reported that due to the complexity of the case and the speed at which events had happened, the bailiff, Sir William Bailhache, adjourned the case for three weeks, at which point pleas would be entered.
 In April 2019, King was sentenced to six years' imprisonment for stealing £670,000 from the Belgravia Group in 2008, and in August 2019 he was told to pay back £320,000 or face additional time in jail.
 He was released in 2021.